The Mahayana Mahaparinirvana Sutra 大般涅槃经

 The "nature of the Buddha" is presented as a timeless, eternal "Self" (which is also non-self), the tathagatagarbha, the innate possibility in every sentient being to attain Buddhahood and manifest this timeless Buddha-nature.
 "It is obvious that the Mahaparinirvana Sutra does not consider it impossible for a Buddhist to affirm an atman provided it is clear what the correct understanding of this concept is, and indeed the sutra sees certain advantages in doing so."

 The Buddha also explicitly prohibits his disciples from eating meat of any kind in this Sutra.
-The main reason for the prohibition is the reasoning that eating meat kills the seed of great compassion in one consumes it.
+The main reason for the prohibition is because eating meat kills the seed of great compassion in one who consumes it.